 Story Massage has had a really positive impact on the pupils and staff at Thorntree Primary School in Glasgow.
-Indeed, Deputy Head Teacher, Justine Horn (below centre, on a training day) is so impressed by the work of Nurture Co-ordinator, Jennifer Monteith (below left), that she nominated her for our Story Massage Best Practice Award.
-And here are five remarkable reasons why we are so delighted to present Jennifer with our special award for using Story Massage across the whole school.
+Indeed, Thorntree is now a Centre of Excellence in Story Massage.
+And Depute Head Teacher, Justine Horn and Nurture Co-ordinator, Jennifer Monteith have both won our Story Massage Best Practice Award.
+And here are five remarkable reasons why we are so delighted to present these special awards for using Story Massage across the whole school.

 “Story Massage has made a real difference for children who have difficulties in establishing relationships with each other,” says Justine Horn, “It has been quite amazing.
 They enjoy giving as well as receiving Story Massage and they are learning that it feels good to be kind to each other.”